FliegendeWurst/KIT-ILIAS-downloader/README.md

 $ KIT-ILIAS-downloader -U uabcd --keyring [...]
 ```

-You can also save your username and password in a `.iliaslogin` file:
+You can also save your username and password in a `.iliaslogin` file: (located in the output folder)
 ```
 username
 password